PeterRizkallah/HDDS/abstract.md

-## Observing Disaster Management in Lebanon through an Analysis of the Democratic Republic of the Congo anf Japan Disasters
+## Observing Disaster Management in Lebanon through an Analysis of Disasters in the Democratic Republic of the Congo and Japan

 # Abstract